A noun can describe a noun after it just as adjectives can; it will not normally have an ending or an article of its own

 Some past students of mine described their place of study as a “Philosophical Centre” when its correct name was “Philosophy Centre”.
 The difference is that the former, with an adjective, means that the centre itself is “philosophical” (just as the adjective English before teacher tells us what the teacher is), while the latter, with an adjectival noun, means that the centre is for Philosophy (in the same way as the noun English suggests a teacher of English).

-Other examples of wrongly-used adjectives are healthy advice, industrial spokesperson and photographic workshop.
+Other examples of wrongly-used adjectives are healthy advice, industrial spokesperson, photographic workshop and advanced warning (for the difference between advance and advanced, see 175.
+Tricky Word Contrasts 6).
 Sometimes, however, there is a practically free choice between an adjective and an adjectival noun, e.g. autumn/autumnal colours, grammar/grammatical rules and manager/managerial vacancy.

 5. Placing an Adjective before an Adjectival Noun